TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

 .. container:: table-row

    Property

+         .. _stdwrap-if:

          if

    Data type
          ->if

    Description
-         If the if-object returns false, stdWrap returns "" immediately
+         If the if-object returns false, stdWrap returns "" immediately.

    Default